Wai Wai World 2: SOS! Parsley Castle

 Like the first game, Wai Wai World 2 has a weird, nonsensical plot -- something about how the evil ghost Warumon has kidnapped Princess Parsley, so the friendly robot Rikkuru has to go out into Konami World to save her.
 It's better than the first game, although sadly we no longer get Konami Man or Konami Woman to play as anymore (alas, poor Konami Woman -- one game and it's back to the trash heap for you).
 Rikkuru can trasnfrom (via powerup) into other heroes (of the three you selected) and the three have various powers (like Simon, who has his whip, and Goemon, who can throw his staff).
 Rikkuru then must travel through the various stages (the player sometimes gets a choice on the overworld map, so not all the stages are played in a single playthrough).

 Some things have been improved since the first game.
-The difficulty is somewhat easier (even if the health drops are less plentiful), with enemies less likely to be able to pull-off "gotcha" moments (much of this because the characters is properly centered in the middle of the screen).
+The difficulty is somewhat easier (even if the health drops are less plentiful), with enemies less likely to be able to pull-off "gotcha" moments (much of this because the character is properly centered in the middle of the screen).
 The hero is also immune to damage while playing as one of the three special heroes (although the limited timer for each hero runs down quicker when they are damaged).
 It makes the game much easier over all, which is more likely to lead players to try the game more than once.

 There are some questionable changes, though.
 There are too many auto-scrolling stages, especially at the start, where the first stage is an auto-scrolling platformer that just seems to go on forever.
 This is then followed up by an auto-scrolling shooter on the very next stage.
 If the player chooses the right paths, they could even end up with an extra shooter, making half the game auto-scrollers.
 For what should be a light and fast platformer, that's a lot of time watching the screen slowly scroll by.